-The Board of Directors has established a Nominating and Corporate Governance Committee consisting of Herbert J. Conrad, Chair, Larry Ellberger and Karen L. Shoos.
+The Board of Directors has established a Nominating and Corporate Governance Committee currently consisting of Herbert J. Conrad, Chair, Karen L. Shoos and Richard van den Broek.
 The primary function of the Nominating and Corporate Governance Committee is to assist the Board in reviewing, investigating and addressing issues regarding Board composition, policy and structure; membership on Board committees; and other matters regarding our governance.
 Each member of the Nominating and Corporate Governance Committee is "independent" as that term is defined in the rules of the SEC and the applicable NASDAQ listing standards.
-The Nominating and Corporate Governance Committee met three times during 2013.
+The Nominating and Corporate Governance Committee met two times during 2015.
 Our Board has adopted a Nominating and Corporate Governance Charter, which is available for viewing at www.celldex.com.